WalletWasabi/WalletWasabi/WalletWasabi.Documentation/EventSourcing.md

   * Name ends with past tense verb
   * "Created", "Updated", "Deleted" are banned as names of events to prevent thinking in the CRUD mind-frame.
   * Names should be understandable and shared with business, marketing, users, developers to create common language and improve communication.
-* Events have properties which carry state of the entity.
+* Events have properties which carry state of the [Aggregate](#aggregate).
 Event's properties are equivalent to SQL Table's columns or object's fields in OOP.
 * Event needs to be defined as an immutable serializable value object.
-* next:
+* follow-up reading:
   * Process of defining and naming events by across team participation in a playful way with colorful sticky notes is called [Event Storming](#event-storming).
   * After event is persisted into its primary [Event Store](#event-store) it is published into [PubSub Bus](#pubsub-bus) so e.g. interested [Read-Model](#read-model) can eventually update itself to a new state.